 It's limited: You can't get everything translated with the service.
 And you won't get a comprehensive translation of the text, either.

-So, what's Google Translate good for?
+Advantages of machine translation: what's Google Translate good for?

 Understanding the primary points of a website or section of text: You can use the translation service to get a vague understanding of what a webpage or other correspondence entails.
-Similarly, you can translate your message into a different language if you simply need to transmit something quickly.
+Similarly, you can translate your message into a different language if you need to transmit something quickly.

 How professional translation works

 Limitations in automated translation services showcase the need for active professionals to conduct your translation work.
-I am personally very excited about where machine translation is headed and don't believe it will have to be an epic battle between human and machine in the future.
+Personally, I am very excited about where machine translation is headed and don't believe it will have to be an epic battle between human and machine in the future.

-This ultimate combination of human and machine makes for high-quality translation results suitable for:
+This ultimate combination of human and machine makes for high quality translation results suitable for:

 Corporate and other market-facing content: Market-facing content already looks and reads great in your native language.
 Shouldn't it look and read in the same effective way no matter what language it's in?